maksymovchynnikov/EventCalc-SHiP/README.md

 `./configure --with-python-config=python3-config`

-After `make`, the lib folder has to contain the `pythia8.so` file.
+After doing `make`, the pythia's `lib` folder has to contain the `pythia8.so` file.

-Once this is done, the lib path has to be specified in the script `funcs/decayProducts.py`.
+Once this is done, the pythia's `lib` folder has to be specified in the script `funcs/decayProducts.py`.
 Currently, it is

 `sys.path.insert(0, '/home/name/Downloads/pythia8312/lib')`

 ## Usage

-Running the main file `simulate.py` will first ask users about the number of LLPs sampled in the polar range of the SHiP experiment.
+Running the main file `simulate.py` will first display the SHiP setup and then ask users about the requested number of LLPs to be sampled in the polar range of the SHiP experiment.
 Then, users will be asked about:

 - Entering the number of decay events to simulate in the polar angle coverage of SHiP.
 - Selecting the LLP.